Sweetwater River (California): Watershed

 This river drains a long, narrow basin of 230 mi2 in extreme southern California, with its mouth less than 20 mi north of the United States-Mexico border.
 Much of the river's watershed is mountainous, and the highest point is 5730 ft above sea level at Stonewall Peak in the Cuyamacas Mountains.
 A large portion of the drainage lies within the Cleveland National Forest, but few trees are actually supported by the arid climate.
 The Sweetwater is the largest river flowing into San Diego Bay.

 Most of the drainage, nearly 64 percent, comprises wilderness or designated parks and open space.
 However, approximately 30% is urban development and part of the San Diego metro area.
 Native American reservations also occupy part of the land.
 The watershed has a human population of over 300,000; mostly residing in the residential cities of Chula Vista, National City, and others such as La Presa, Bonita and Rancho San Diego, all in the less rugged western portion of the basin.

 The eastern drainage divide of the Sweetwater watershed lies on the main divide of the Cuyamacas, which also separates streams of the Pacific slope from streams draining to the endorheic basin of the Salton Sea farther to the east.
 To the north, the Sweetwater basin shares borders with those of the San Diego River and the smaller streams that drain portions of National City and San Diego.
 On the south, it is bordered by the Otay River and Tijuana River drainages – specifically for the Tijuana, the subwatershed of Cottonwood Creek, the river's main tributary in the U.S.

-Before reaching San Diego Bay, the river flows into 316 acre Sweetwater Marsh, a part of the San Diego National Wildlife Refuge.
-Adjacent to the marsh is the Chula Vista Nature Center hosting nature walks and an aviary with native birds such as burrowing owls, egrets and herons.
+Before reaching San Diego Bay, the river flows into 316 acre Sweetwater Marsh, a part of San Diego National Wildlife Refuge.
+Adjacent to the marsh is the Chula Vista Nature Center hosting nature walks and an aviary with native birds such as burrowing owls, egrets and herons, and storks.